qiskit-community/prototype-qrao/CONTRIBUTING.md

 **We appreciate all kinds of help, so thank you!**

-## Contributing to Quantum Prototype Template
+## Contributing to Quantum Random Access Optimization

 Specific details for contributing to this project are outlined below.